TheCedarPrince/thecedarprince.github.io/notes/05252020183020-spaced-repetition-systems.md

++++
-@def title = "Spaced Repetition Systems"
-@def slug = "05252020183020-spaced-repetition-systems"
+title = "Spaced Repetition Systems" slug = "05252020183020-spaced-repetition-systems"
-@def tags = ["zettel", "spaced", "repetition", "system", "spacing", "effect", "learning", "software", "archive"]
-@def description = "What are Spaced Repetition Systems and what is available?"

-@def rss_title = "Spaced Repetition Systems"
-@def rss_description = "What are Spaced Repetition Systems and what is available?"
-@def rss_pubdate = Date(2020, 5, 25)
+tags = ["zettel", "spaced", "repetition", "system", "spacing", "effect", "learning", "software", "archive"] description = "What are Spaced Repetition Systems and what is available?" rss_title = "Spaced Repetition Systems" rss_description = "What are Spaced Repetition Systems and what is available?" rss_pubdate = Date(2020, 5, 25)
++++

 Spaced Repetition Systems